UWPRG/GROMACS/boxmaker/README.md

 # Quick Start Guide

-you will need to edit boxmaker.inp to reflect the molecule you are parameterizing (and make any additional changes suited for your needs):
+you will need to edit boxmaker.inp to reflect the system you are initializing:

 ```
 ###INPUT FILE FOR BOXMAKER.
 INPUTS ARE CASE SENSITIVE.
 SEE EXAMPLES###